Pro/exchange-catchall/README.md

 ## Installing the Receive Agent

 1. Download the .zip and extract it e.g. on the Desktop: [Exchange CatchAll Master.zip](https://github.com/Pro/exchange-catchall/archive/master.zip)
+2. Install [.Net Framework 4](http://www.microsoft.com/downloads/details.aspx?FamilyID=0a391abd-25c1-4fc0-919f-b21f31ab88b7&displaylang=en) (on Windows Server 2012 already installed):
-2. If you want to use MySQL, then install MySQL Server and execute the commands from `database.sql` to create the corresponding tables (modify the commands if needed).
+3. If you want to use MySQL, then install MySQL Server and execute the commands from `database.sql` to create the corresponding tables (modify the commands if needed).
 Don't forget to grant permissions to the user.
-3. Open "Exchange Management Shell" from the Startmenu
+4. Open "Exchange Management Shell" from the Startmenu
-4. Execute the following command to allow execution of local scripts (will be reset at last step): `Set-ExecutionPolicy Unrestricted`
+5. Execute the following command to allow execution of local scripts (will be reset at last step): `Set-ExecutionPolicy Unrestricted`
-5. Cd into the folder where the zip has been extracted.
+6. Cd into the folder where the zip has been extracted.
-6. Execute the install script `.\install.ps1`
+7. Execute the install script `.\install.ps1`
-7. Follow the instructions.
+8. Follow the instructions.
 For the configuration see next section.
-8. Reset the execution policy: `Set-ExecutionPolicy Restricted`
+9. Reset the execution policy: `Set-ExecutionPolicy Restricted`
-9. Check EventLog for errors or warnings.
+10. Check EventLog for errors or warnings.
  Hint: you can create a user defined view in EventLog and then select "Per Source" and as the value "Exchange CatchAll"

 Make sure that the priority of the CatchAll Agent is quite high (best is to set it directly after any Antivirus system).